AdGuard Review 2024: Is It Good Software for Ad Blocking?

 • Ad-blocking statistics can be hard to interpret

-AdGuard works efficiently to block ads without being intrusive.
+AdGuard efficiently blocks ads without requiring much effort on your end.
 While opening various browser tabs, we noticed the number of blocked items steadily increased.
-That’s impressive, but we also had a bit of trouble navigating the interface, which we’ll discuss in further detail.
+That’s impressive, but we also had a bit of trouble navigating the interface and its ad blocking abilities appear unsteady.

-AdGuard is still a good ad blocker, and we tested it thoroughly to see how it performs with our Macbook Air while using two web browsers.
-Keep reading to learn how this ad blocker works and discover if AdGuard is the right ad-blocking software for your needs.
+AdGuard is still a good ad blocker, and we tested it thoroughly to see how it performs with our Macbook Air and PC while using two web browsers.
+Keep reading to learn how this ad blocker works and discover if AdGuard is the best ad-blocking software for your needs.

 Pros